South Sudan Fast Facts

 January 11, 2014 - Between 200 and 300 women and children, fleeing violence in South Sudan, die when an overloaded ferry capsizes near Malakal.

-January 23, 2014 - The South Sudanese government and rebels sign a cease-fire, which calls for an immediate end to all military operations and for the protection of civilians.
+January 23, 2014 - The South Sudanese government and rebels sign a ceasefire, which calls for an immediate end to all military operations and for the protection of civilians.
 The cease-fire agreement goes into effect on January 24.

-February 18, 2014 - The UN peacekeeping mission in South Sudan (UNMISS) reports of renewed fighting in Malakal between pro- and anti-government forces, despite the cease-fire signed in January.
+February 18, 2014 - The UN peacekeeping mission in South Sudan (UNMISS) reports renewed fighting in Malakal between pro- and anti-government forces.

 February 21, 2015 - The UN says 89 children have been abducted from a South Sudanese School.

-August 25, 2015 - The United Nations estimates more than 2.2 million people have been displaced, and South Sudan faced food shortages and disease due to the civil war.
+August 25, 2015 - The United Nations estimates more than 2.2 million people have been displaced.
+The civil war has also caused food shortages and disease.

-August 26, 2015 - Under threat of UN sanctions, President Salva Kiir signs a peace deal which rebel leader Riek Machar signed the previous week.
+August 26, 2015 - Under threat of UN sanctions, Kiir signs a peace deal which rebel leader Machar signed the previous week.

 October 27, 2015 - The African Union releases a report listing forced cannibalism, gang rapes and death by burning as among the atrocities marking the civil war in South Sudan.

-December 25, 2015 - South Sudan President Salva Kiir dissolves the country's 10 states and creates 28 new ones, state media reports.
+December 25, 2015 - Kiir dissolves the country's 10 states and creates 28 new ones, state media reports.
 Rebels say the move is in violation of the treaty signed in August.

-January 28, 2016 - Sudan's president orders the opening of the border with South Sudan for the first time since the South seceded five years ago, Sudan's state news agency reports.
+January 28, 2016 - Al-Bashir orders the opening of the border with South Sudan for the first time since the South seceded five years ago, Sudan's state news agency reports.

-January 29, 2016 - A report by the Joint Monitoring and Evaluation Commission to the African Union Peace and Security Council states that South Sudan government forces were responsible for the deaths by suffocation of 50 civilians in a container in October 2015.
+January 29, 2016 - A report by the Joint Monitoring and Evaluation Commission to the African Union Peace and Security Council states that South Sudan government forces were responsible for the suffocation deaths of 50 civilians in a container in October 2015.
 Implementation of the peace agreement "is lagging far behind schedule," according to the report.

-February 11, 2016 - President Salva Kiir reinstates Riek Machar, a political rival, as first vice president as part of a peace deal to end South Sudan's two-year civil war.
-Machar is sworn-in on April 26, 2016.
+February 11, 2016 - Kiir reinstates Machar, a political rival, as first vice president as part of a peace deal to end the two-year civil war.
+Machar is sworn in on April 26, 2016.

-July 7-10, 2016 - Fighting breaks out with skirmishes between the Sudan People's Liberation Army, loyal to Kiir, and soldiers backing Vice President Riek Machar.
-The civil disputes leave more than 150 dead across the capital city of Juba.
+July 7-10, 2016 - Fighting breaks out with skirmishes between the Sudan People's Liberation Army, loyal to Kiir, and soldiers backing Machar.
+The disputes leave more than 150 dead across Juba.

 July 11, 2016 - Following an overnight lull, fighting resumes through parts of Juba.
-President Kiir demands an immediate end to the fighting between his soldiers and those loyal to his rival vice president, and Vice President Machar later calls on his troops to respect the ceasefire.
+Kiir demands an immediate end to the fighting between his soldiers and those loyal to the vice president, and Machar later calls on his troops to respect the ceasefire.

-July 23, 2016 - President Kiir removes Riek Machar as vice president for the second time and replaces him with Taban Deng Gai, who had previously served as Machar's chief negotiator, as well as South Sudan's mining minister.
+July 23, 2016 - Kiir removes Machar as vice president for the second time and replaces him with Taban Deng Gai, who had previously served as Machar's chief negotiator, as well as South Sudan's mining minister.
 Machar's spokesman immediately calls the replacement illegal in a Facebook post.
-Machar fled Juba after renewed fighting broke out at the start of July, stating he was being targeted by Kiir's troops.

-August 2, 2016 - More than 60,000 people, most of whom are women and children, have fled South Sudan since fighting began in July, the UN's refugee agency UNHCR reports.
+August 2, 2016 - The UN's refugee agency UNHCR reports that more than 60,000 people, most of whom are women and children, have fled South Sudan since fighting began in July.
 That brings the overall total of South Sudanese refugees in neighboring countries to almost 900,000 since December 2013.